ray155093/azure-docs.zh-tw/articles/security/security-health-care-solution.md

 <properties
-   pageTitle="在 Azure 中設計安全的醫療保健解決方案的實用指南 | Microsoft Azure"
-   description=" 本文將協助您了解，如何使用所設定的 Azure 服務和功能，改善您的醫療保健解決方案的安全性。"
-   services="security"
-   documentationCenter="na"
-   authors="TomShinder"
+   pageTitle="A practical guide to designing secure health care solutions in Azure | Microsoft Azure" description=" This article helps you understand how to improve security for your health care solutions by using the Azure services and features that you configure. " services="security" documentationCenter="na" authors="TomShinder"